jyouturner/khanmigo-chrom-ext/README.md

 A Chrome extension that enhances tutoring interactions by intercepting and augmenting tutoring requests with additional pedagogical guidance using the DeepSeek API.

-## Features
+## How It Works

 - Intercepts tutoring requests to Khan Academy's AI system
-- Enhances tutor responses with pedagogical guidance from DeepSeek API
+- Fetches guidance from DeepSeek API
-- Real-time chat message monitoring
+- Injects guidance into tutoring requests (the "customPrompt" field)

-- Configurable API settings via popup interface
+## Results

-- Debug logging system
+- **Does not achieve the goal** of making the Tutor Bot more helpful (seems it does not use the customPrompt field)
-- Automatic retry mechanism for failed operations
+- **Useful as a proof of concept** for intercepting and augmenting API requests.

 ## Project Structure